July 11, 2018

 Beyond limitations, we’ve learned more about privilege.
 It was sobering to read Matt Desmond’s Evicted while an insurance company paid our rent, and to plan rebuilding our house while people in Houston and Puerto Rico faced disasters with limited help.
 We’ve certainly learned about how privileged we are to have our church and our families as support structures.
 People from church helped us recover and wash clothes, price thousands of items for insurance, etc. Most importantly, they loved us and prayed for us.

-As mentioned before, you have just been appointed to the Gunther E. Knoedler Chair of Theology in the Biblical and Theological Studies department.
+As mentioned before, you have just been appointed to the Gunther E. Knoedler Chair of Theology in the School of Biblical and Theological Studies.
 How has your experience as a professor and Ph.D. advisor at Wheaton College shaped and transformed you as a teacher and theologian?

 Dr. Treier: In my early years here, I taught undergraduates, which was a lively and integrative experience.
 Colleagues inside and outside the BTS department were formative for me; they are such skilled teachers, with such a wide range of collective expertise.
 The Theology Conference and several editing projects provided rich networking opportunities too.